niemopen/niem-naming-design-rules/ndr6src.md

 **Rule 7-13:** Name of literal properties in CMF || The [literal property](#def) of a [literal class](#def) MUST have a name ending in "Literal"; all other components MUST NOT.
 (NEW)

 Component names ending in "Literal" only occur in the CMF representation of a [literal class](#def).
+They do not appear in the XSD representation of a model.

 **Rule 7-14:** Name of representation attributes || A Property that is a [reference attribute property](#def) property MUST have a name ending in "Ref"; all other components MUST NOT.
 (NEW)